The large grants programme is now closed.

 We have a broad interpretation of these aims but they are at the heart of what we do.
 All applications must demonstrate how the work furthers these aims.

-To get a better idea of how we apply these aims in our funding, we recommend looking at our impact page to see what we have previously funded.
+To get a better idea of how we apply these aims in our funding, we recommend reading our mission statement, looking at our impact page to see what we have previously funded.

 How much money is available?